Christian Walker Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 17th in the league with a collective 8.7 strikeouts per nine innings.
+- The Padres pitching staff ranks 17th in the league with a collective 8.7 strikeouts per nine innings.

-- The Padres' 4.14 team ERA ranks 13th across all league pitching staffs.
+- The Padres have the 14th-ranked team ERA across all MLB pitching staffs (4.14).

-- Padres pitchers combine to allow 21 total home runs at a clip of 1.1 per game (to rank 17th in the league).
+- Padres pitchers combine to rank 14th in baseball in home runs given up (21 total, 1.1 per game).

-- The Padres will send Wacha (2-1) out to make his fourth start of the season.
-He is 2-1 with a 6.06 ERA and 15 strikeouts through 16 1/3 innings pitched.
+- Lugo (2-0 with a 2.70 ERA and 17 strikeouts in 16 2/3 innings pitched) makes the start for the Padres, his fourth of the season.

-- His last appearance was on Saturday against the Milwaukee Brewers, when the righty tossed 4 1/3 innings, surrendering seven earned runs while giving up 11 hits.
+- The righty's most recent time out came on Saturday against the Milwaukee Brewers, when he tossed 3 2/3 innings, surrendering three earned runs while giving up eight hits.

-- The 31-year-old has put up a 6.06 ERA and 8.3 strikeouts per nine innings in three games this season, while giving up a batting average of .292 to his opponents.
+- The 33-year-old has amassed an ERA of 2.70, with 9.2 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .266 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.